shervinsahba/obsidian-icewind/House Rules.md

 - **Dying Status**.
 Unconscious status is boring, so hitting 0 HP enters you into the *dying* condition unless otherwise stated.
 	- Roll death saving throws at the start of your turn like normal.
 	- Fall *prone*.
 You cannot use movement nor any of your actions to stand up while *dying*.
 	- You may use your action or bonus action.
-However, either usage generates 3 levels of revised exhaustion.
+However, each usage generates 4 levels of revised exhaustion.
  - **Massive Damage.** Taking massive damage (>50% HP) may result in a CON save to see if *something like* a [System Shock](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MassiveDamage) effect occurs.
 Taking massive damage that knocks you unconscious may result in *something like* a [lingering injury](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#Injuries).

 ## Character Building